-Sharpshooter Pictures, the award-winning Film Production Company in New York City, was founded by filmmakers Adam Watstein and Jennifer Lyne.
+Sharpshooter Pictures is a boutique film production company in New York City founded by filmmakers Adam Watstein and Jennifer Lyne.

 A native New Yorker, Adam Watstein has been behind the camera most of his life.
 A degree from New York University’s Tisch School of the Arts in Film Production set the course for a life dedicated to filmmaking.
 He co-wrote, directed, and shot two independent features, Off the Hook and Loudmouth Soup.
 His next venture: sharing his passion for film creation and production with high school students.
 He created two nationally award-winning film and media departments–one at a top tier New York City private school and one at a public high school with more than 4,000 students, requiring the supervision of more than 200 short films.
 In 2011, he founded Sharpshooter Pictures with Jennifer Lyne and has been shooting ever since, creating over 500 web videos to date.

 “Our work really is all about telling stories, ” says Adam.
 “It’s what we love and what we bring to everything we do at Sharpshooter Pictures—whether it’s one of our feature films, web videos or still photography.”

 “People have become more visually literate.”
 Jennifer says.
 “But instead of trying to surprise them with complex visuals, grab them by showing authentic, dramatic work.”